vinlokhand/owncloud-doc/index.md

 ## Connecting to ownCloud Server from Desktop

 You can use the WebUI as shown before to access the server and save your local files on your cloud.
-However, OwnCloud provides Desktop Sync Client as an option for keeping your data syncronized with the server at all times.
+However, OwnCloud provides Desktop Sync Client as an option for keeping your data synchronized with the server at all times.
 For other benefits and features of the Desktop client, see the [ownCloud Client Manual](https://doc.owncloud.org/desktop/2.1/introduction.html)

 The Desktop Client is supported on Linux, Mac OS X, and Microsoft Windows.